tjwilson90/turbo-hearts/README.md

 #### RecvPass

-When a player receives a pass, a `recv_pass` event is sent to all subscribers.
+When a player receives a pass, a `recv_pass` event is sent indicating who received the pass and what cards they received.
 Players in the game other than the receiver will receive a redacted event without the actual cards passed.

 Response:
 ```json